mahassan/mmtflix/README.md

 - After it has done, run `npm run start` and it will fire up your local server on localhost
 - Enjoy! 🚀

-- - p.s - if any issue, don't forget to raise a PR.
+- - p.s - if any issue, don't forget to raise a issue.